Responding to External Requests for Information

 Information that is defined by law as confidential, such as student educational records, medical records, police records, legal records, and personnel records, among others.

 Information published each year by the Office of Institutional Research.

 This policy applies to all university employees.
 All records and all university information are covered under this policy unless specifically excluded.

 University offices and employees receiving requests for published data and other information from individuals, agencies, groups, or other sources outside of the university shall use these procedures in responding to such requests.

-Requests for information about the university should be sent to the Director of Public Affairs.
-Specifically, university offices and employees receiving requests for information from the news media must contact the Office of Public Affairs, which will coordinate the response.
-No office will release information requested under a FOIA request unless authorized to do so by the Director of Public Affairs.
+Requests for information about the university should be sent to the Senior Director of Communications.
+Specifically, university offices and employees receiving requests for information from the news media must contact the The Office of University Communications, which will coordinate the response.
+No office will release information requested under a FOIA request unless authorized to do so by the Senior Director of Communications.
 Other requests can be handled as outlined below:

 Student educational records (non-directory information) generally cannot be released without the consent of the student under the terms of FERPA.
 See Policy 2112.
 Offices and employees receiving a request for student educational information must contact the Registrar's Office, which will coordinate the response to all such requests.

 Employee personnel information generally cannot be released to the public without the consent of the employee.
 Offices and employees receiving a request for personnel information must contact the Human Resources Office, which will coordinate all such requests.
 See JMU Policy 1316 for more information on the release of information from employee records and Policy 1320 for information on giving reference information.